Felipe Martins (footballer, born September 1990)

-Felipe Campanholi Martins (born 30 September 1990), known mononymously as Felipe, is a Brazilian former professional footballer who played as a midfielder.
+Felipe Campanholi Martins (born 30 September 1990), known mononymously as Felipe, is a Brazilian professional football coach and former player who is currently the head coach of MLS Next Pro club The Island F.C.'s under-17 and under-19 teams as well as their Head of Player Development.

 Felipe began his professional career in the third division of Italy with Padova before moving to the Challenge League in Switzerland where he spent four seasons with FC Winterthur, FC Lugano, and FC Wohlen.
 In 2012, Felipe moved to Major League Soccer with Montreal Impact where he won his first trophies in his professional career, the 2013 and 2014 editions of the Canadian Championship.
 Felipe then transferred to the New York Red Bulls where he helped win the team's second ever Supporters' Shield in 2015.

 After spending four seasons with the Red Bulls, the longest time Felipe spent with a single club, he moved to Vancouver Whitecaps where he was put out on loan in his second season to D.C.
 United, which was eventually made a permanent transfer.
 Felipe spent a single season with Austin FC before spending two seasons with Orlando City, where he also made a single appearance with the reserve affiliate Orlando City B. At the end of Felipe's second season with Orlando City, the team allowed his contract to expire, after which he moved to FC Cascavel in the fourth division of Brazil, but before the start of the regular season he left the club by mutual agreement and months later retired.